 • 2 cloves garlic, peeled and smashed

 Combine beans, tahini, lemon juice, and garlic in a food processor and pulse a few seconds, just to mix it up.
 Slowly add some bean liquid (you won’t need all of it) until it’s mostly smooth but still has a little grit, as in the photo.
 Taste and add salt if needed.
 If serving later, cover the surface with plastic wrap to prevent drying.
 Transfer to a serving bowl and garnish with the EVOO and parsley.
-Sprinkle with paprika if you like.
+Sprinkle with toasted sesame seeds or paprika if you like.

 What Food SHOULD Be More Popular?